AFAgarap/AFAgarap.github.io/about.md

-I was a recipient of the Intel Excellence in Computer Science award in 2013, and was a part of the Philippine Team to the Intel International Science and Engineering Fair (Intel ISEF) 2013 in Phoenix, Arizona, UA.
+I was a recipient of the Intel Excellence in Computer Science award in 2013, and was a part of the Philippine Team to the Intel International Science and Engineering Fair (Intel ISEF) 2013 in Phoenix, Arizona, USA.
 In July 2018, I qualified as one of the 24 participants out of 562 applicants worldwide (4.2% acceptance rate) for the Google TensorFlow Deep Learning Camp in Jeju Island, South Korea, where I was mentored by Dr. Yu-Han Liu, Developer Programs